 Perched on a bench in the teaching gallery at the Smith College Museum of Art, Joseph Bonilla—a sophomore at Springfield Central High School—explains that what he likes most about visual artworks are “the stories they can tell.”

-This weekend, Bonilla will help museum visitors discover stories in paintings, drawings and other works featured in “Black Refractions: Highlights from the Studio Museum in Harlem.”
+Bonilla has been helping museum visitors discover stories in paintings, drawings and other works featured in “Black Refractions: Highlights from the Studio Museum in Harlem.”

 The landmark exhibition includes nearly 100 works by artists of African descent from the collection of the Studio Museum in Harlem, where Thelma Golden ’87 is now director and chief curator.

-Bonilla is among a group of local high school students—all participants in Smith’s Project Coach youth leadership and community engagement program—who will lead guided conversations about works in the exhibition during a Free Community Day of activities on Saturday, Jan.
-18, from 11 a.m. to 3:30 p.m. at SCMA.
+Bonilla is among a group of local high school students—all participants in Smith’s Project Coach youth leadership and community engagement program—who led guided conversations about works in the exhibition during a Free Community Day of activities in January.

-“This exhibition has a lot to say,” notes Bonilla, of the display that opens Friday, Jan.
-17. “There’s a lot about activism and battling stereotypes.
+“This exhibition has a lot to say,” notes Bonilla, of the display that opened January 17 and runs through April 12.
+“There’s a lot about activism and battling stereotypes.
 It’s a great opportunity for cultural awareness.”

 The Community Day events grow out of a partnership between SCMA, Project Coach and the Art Bridges Foundation aimed at expanding community access to art and museums.
 Launched last fall, the partnership connects 30 Project Coach participants to “Black Refractions” through training sessions, art-making activities and engagement with Smith student museum educators and museum visitors—including area elementary school students.